CAS Cloud & Mobile Computing

 As organisations become more digital and incorporate AI, they are also becoming increasingly dependent on networks to transform data into value.
 Even seemingly simple decisions such as whether to keep data storage and processing in house or in the cloud can have significant implications.
 Managers without any formal training in these areas are at a disadvantage when making critical resource allocation and operational decisions that can have significant impacts on corporate competitiveness.
 This is where the Certificate of Advanced Studies in Cloud and Mobile Computing (CAS CMC) comes in.

-The CAS CMC provides a targeted education in wireless networks, communication and cloud & edge computing with AI to managers without prior formal training in information & communication technologies (ICT) and computer science in order to advance their career.
-The aim of this programme is to improve the decision-making of managers by providing them with fundamental training in these fields that is applicable across multiple industries and areas of the organisation.
+The CAS CMC provides a targeted education in wireless networks, communication and cloud & edge computing with AI to business managers to advance their career.
+The aim of this programme is to improve the decision-making of managers by providing them with fundamental training in communication technologies and the implementation of AI related business applications over wide area networks.

 The objective of the course is to learn the fundamentals of networking and wireless communications, including physics, frequency spectrum regulation, and standards.
 The most up-to-date standards used for Wi-Fi, Bluetooth, Cellular 5G Satellite, Visible Light and Audio Communication Networks are reviewed and the general principles explained.
 Insights from various industries are shared, including the telecommunications, toy and medical technology industries.